Cutwork Embroidery Techniques: A Step-by-Step Guide for Beginners

 The stitch is also used in hardanger embroidery and the diagrams on my free pattern may also help to guide you, although keep in mind that hardanger is a counted technique.

-If the picture you have chosen was not specifically designed for cutwork embroidery you will need to retrace the outline with a pair of parallel lines about 1/8th inch apart.
+If your chosen picture isn't a cutwork embroidery design, simply redraw the outline with parallel lines spaced about 1/8th inch apart.

-Time-Sensitive Pen: This pen's marks gradually fade away over time, making it ideal for small designs.
-Just be sure to complete your work before the ink vanishes.
+Time-Sensitive Pen: This pen's marks subtly fade over time, perfect for intricate designs.
+Ensure your work is finished before the ink disappears.

 Method

-Place your fabric in a hoop and work close running stitches along each doubled line.
-Remember, don't pull them too tight, or you risk puckering the fabric.
+Place your fabric in the hoop, then work close running stitches along each doubled line, being careful not to pull too tight to avoid puckering.

-When you reach a single dotted line take one long stitch across what will be an open area of the design.
-Bring your needle up between the doubled row of running stitch on one side, and take it down in the same manner on the other.
+When you hit a single dotted line, make a long stitch across the open area of your design.
+Then, bring your needle up through the doubled running stitch on one side and down on the other, maintaining the pattern.

 Repeat this twice more to give you three long stitches.

 You'll end up on the opposite side to where you started.
-To get back to your starting point use a buttonhole stitch over those three threads.
+To return to your starting point, simply execute a buttonhole stitch over the three threads.

-Tip: You might want to change to a blunt tapestry needle when buttonholing the bars to reduce the risk of piercing the fabric.
+TipSwitch to a blunt tapestry needle when buttonholing to avoid piercing the fabric.

 Don't take your needle through the fabric until you reach your running stitches.
 Then, continue until you reach the next buttonhole bar.

-Continue until all of the design is either outlined with a double row of running stitch or has a buttonhole bar laying over the pen marks.
+Continue stitching until every design line is outlined with a double running stitch or a buttonhole bar covers the pencil marks.

 Setting Up For Success...